Your policy. Applied automatically

 Event-driven reviews, not calendar ones

 Reviews triggered by actual risk changes, not by the date.
-High-risk entities reviewed when it matters, not just when the annual cycle says so.
+A PEP designation, a sanctions update, a director change, each triggers an immediate review with everything your analyst needs already attached.
+High-risk entities are reviewed when it matters, not just when the annual cycle says so.

-Segment your portfolio by risk tier, industry, jurisdiction, or any custom attribute, to see exactly where your exposure sits without building a report.
+Segment your portfolio by risk tier, industry, jurisdiction, or any custom attribute.
+See exactly where your exposure sits, what's changed, what's overdue, what needs attention, without building a report or running a query.

-Risk scores updated automatically when new information arrives, director changes, ownership changes, adverse media, sanctions updates.
-No scheduled recalculation needed.
+Risk scores updated automatically when new information arrives, director changes, ownership shifts, adverse media, sanctions updates.
+There's no scheduled recalculation.
+No manual trigger.
+The score reflects what the data says right now, not what it said at onboarding.

 Every score explained and documented

-Every risk score broken down by factor, every factor cited to source.
-Your analysts can explain and justify any decision with confidence, in any context.
+Every risk score broken down by factor, every factor cited to its source.
+Your analysts can explain and justify any decision, in any context, to any regulator.
+Not because they remember the case, but because the system recorded it.

 Connect signals from your existing systems via API.
-Internal risk signals sit alongside Strise data in the engine, so scores reflect everything your operation knows, not just external sources.
+Internal risk data sits alongside Strise data in the engine, so scores reflect everything your operation knows, not just what external registries say.
+The score isn't incomplete.
+It's the full picture.

 Risk scores you can explain.
 And prove

-See how Strise scores and tracks risk, and what it looks like when every decision is backed by evidence your team can stand behind.
+See how Strise scores and documents risk, and what your team's workload looks like when every decision is backed by evidence, not memory.

 Book a meeting